michaniets/NCA/README.md

 in the organisation you are responsible for, free of charge and on the following terms and conditions:

-  a.
-You may not use any file or part of file of this distribution for
-     non-scientific or commercial purposes.
+  - You may not use any file or part of file of this distribution for non-scientific or commercial purposes.

-  b.
-You may not modify the original CA data (plain text files).
+  - You may not modify the original CA data (plain text files).

-  d.
-You may modify and redistribute the NCA text files (XML files)
-     under the terms of the CC BY-NC-SA 4.0 license.
+  - You may modify and redistribute the NCA text files (XML files) under the terms of the CC BY-NC-SA 4.0 license.

 5. In no event will the authors or editors be liable to the user for